sanket-k/algo_Bollinger_bands/README.md

-# algo_Bollinger_bands
-A short program to buy and sell assets based on bollinger bands
+#A short program to buy and sell assets based on bollinger bands